ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-migrate-vm.md

 Low downtime migration uses host-based replication to move a live virtual machine from a vCenter to a virtual data center or the opposite direction.
 To reduce downtime, the source VM remains online during the replication and is bootstrapped on the destination ESX host after replication completes.

 1. A migration request triggers the following actions:
-  * Replication begins a full synchronization transfer into a VCF/VCS HCX virtual data center.
+  * Replication begins a full synchronization transfer into a VCS HCX virtual data center.
 The time that it takes to replicate depends on the size of the VM and available bandwidth.
   * Replication bandwidth consumption varies depending on how the workload changes blocks on the disk.
 2. When full synchronization finishes, a delta synchronization occurs.
 3. When the delta synchronization finishes, HCX triggers a switchover.
 The switchover can start immediately or scheduled until a specific time.